broisnischal/assetize/CONTRIBUTING.md

 ## Testing

-We have a handful of unit tests via jest to ensure that our code is working as expected.
+We have a handful of unit tests via vitest to ensure that our code is working as expected.

 ## Issues